 Overview of Sefer Shemot

-The narrative arc of Sefer Shemot picks up where Bereshit left of, with Yosef’s numerous descendents, who, as foretold, become enslaved by a new pharaoh.
+The narrative arc of Sefer Shemot picks up where Bereshit left off, with Yosef’s numerous descendents, who, as foretold, become enslaved by a new pharaoh.
 Also as promised to the Avraham, Bnei Yisrael are redeemed and brought out of Egypt to serve One alone: Hashem.
 When the people approach Har Sinai (Mount Sinai), they encounter the Divine and accept upon themselves the Torah.
 They are given the Aseret ha-Dibrot (Ten Commandments) and Moshe ascends the mountain, returning after forty days and forty nights with much Torah and the Luchot ha-Brit (the Tablets).

-Sadly, the people have given up on Moshe’s return and mistakenly prompt Aharon to make them (women and Levites excepted) a golden calf (Egel ha-Zahav) to worship.
+Sadly, the people have given up on Moshe’s return and mistakenly prompt Aharon to make them (women and Levites excepted) a golden calf, Egel ha-Zahav, to worship.
 This sin, Chet ha-Egel, results in a protracted period of repentance that concludes with Hashem forgiving the people and giving Moshe a second, though less holy, set of Luchot.
 After this, the Mishkan (Tabernacle), the “portable Temple,” is constructed, with G-d’s Shechina (Presence) coming to dwell within it as Sefer Shemot concludes.

 Structure of Sefer Shemot

 Sefer Shemot is constructed in three broad sections.
-The first deals with the fate of Bnei Yisrael (the children of Israel) in Egypt and culminated in the first Pesach and Yetziyat Mitzrayim (the exodus from Egypt).
+The first deals with the fate of Bnei Yisrael (the children of Israel) in Egypt and culminates in the first Pesach and Yetziyat Mitzrayim (the exodus from Egypt).
 The second, Maamad Har Sinai (the assembly at Mount Sinai), deals with Matan Torah (the giving of the Torah).
 The final section of Chumash Shemot records the construction of the Mishkan.

 Yetziyat Mitzrayim: Shemot 1-18